-- 1. The Board establishes the mission, hires the Head of School, holds the Head accountable for full classrooms, plans for the future through strategic planning and strategic financial management, and provides the resources (money and facilities) needed for that plan to succeed. - 2.
-The Administration, led by the Head, fills the school responsibly, carries out the Board's plan, and supports the faculty to success. - 3.
-The faculty serve the children, deliver the mission, witness to the action of God in the lives of children, and act collaboratively as a professional learning community.
-The staff support both Administration and faculty by engaging with resources and planning for their effective deployment.
+- 1. The Board establishes the mission, hires the Principal/Head of School, holds the Principal accountable for full classrooms, plans for the future through strategic planning and strategic financial management, and provides the resources (money and facilities) needed for that plan to succeed. - 2.
+The administration, led by the Principal, fills the school responsibly, carries out the Board's plan, and supports the teachers to success. - 3.
+The teachers serve the children, deliver the mission, witness to the action of God in the lives of children, and act through their individual Personal Learning Journeys as a Christian Professional Learning Community.
+The staff support both administration and teachers by engaging with resources and planning for their effective deployment.